thehalvo/homeostasis/docs/examples.md

 # Homeostasis Usage Examples

-This document provides comprehensive examples of how to use Homeostasis in various real-world scenarios, from basic setup to advanced configurations.
+This document provides examples of how to use Homeostasis in various real-world scenarios, from basic setup to advanced configurations.

 ## Basic Examples